kikk01/stock_exchange/README.md

 # Calcul stock exchange gain
-For now it's just a little algorithm to calcul your gain if you invest x€, with r rate you choose by day, for y years.
+For now it's just a little algorithm to calcul your gain if you invest x€, with r rate you choose by day, every day, for y years.
 The result is based on a PEA-PME including cost orders from [Boursorama](https://s.brsimg.com/pub/brochure_tarifaire/boursorama_bt.pdf) and optimized tax (free tax)

 Depending feedback I will improve project